kylemocode/ConsumerX/README.md

 If the tasks have same priorities, it will be implemented with pattern of First In First Out (FIFO).

+## Defer
+Use RxJS defer to achieve lazy execution.

 ## QueueEntity
 ```typescript
 interface IQueueEntity<Result> {